- What is an eBill statement?

 - Click on “Continue”

-- Select the "Authorized Users" tab along the top of the screen
+- Select "Authorized Users" under the "My Profile Setup" menu on the right side of the screen

-Sign in to eServices via Banner self service and click on the eBills tab at the top of the screen.
-Click on the green ‘Go’ button after choosing the desired statement from the drop-down menu.
-The eBill will open in a new screen which is available for printing. (top)
+Sign in to eServices via Banner self service and select 'My Account' from the gray horizontal bar at the top of the screen.
+Choose the date of the statement you wish to view .
+The eBill statement will open in a new screen which is available for printing. (top)

 The initial bill each semester will generally include tuition, housing, meal plans, orientation fees (freshmen and first-time students) and health insurance (if insurance waiver has not been filed).
 During the semester, additional charges could include: